 Founder Nick Tahou died in 1997 after more than fifty years running Rochester’s premier hot dog joint.
 His culinary legacy remains the amazing dish known as a garbage plate.
 It is up to each customer to choose the foundation of his or her garbage plate.
-It can be based on Texas hot wieners, hamburgers (with or without cheese), Italian sausage, or steak.
-The meatstuff of your choice is plated with piles of baked beans and home-fried potatoes, a scoop of cool macaroni salad, a dollop of spicy chili sauce, a squirt or two of mustard, and a sprinkle of chopped raw onions.
+It can be based on Texas hot wieners, hamburgers (with or without cheese), Italian sausage, steak, or even a grilled cheese sandwich.
+The nucleus of your choice is plated with piles of baked beans and home-fried potatoes, a scoop of cool macaroni salad, a dollop of spicy chili sauce, a squirt or two of mustard, and a sprinkle of chopped raw onions.
 It comes with plastic fork and knife, a bottle of Ketchup, some hot sauce, and white bread with butter.

-It is a wild, ridiculous, and delicious mess!
-Especially noteworthy is the sauce, a fine-grained, Greek-accented brew that is also available on such lesser variants of frankfurter cookery as Nick Tahou's peppery pork hots and the basic garlic-packed Texas hots, as well as on grilled hamburgers.
+It is a wild, ridiculous, delicious mess!
+Especially noteworthy is the sauce, a fine-grained, Greek-accented brew that also is available on such lesser variants of frankfurter cookery as Nick Tahou’s peppery pork hots and the basic garlic-packed Texas hots, as well as on grilled hamburgers.

 Burgers are OK, but upper New York State is hot dog country.
 Nick Tahou’s are exemplary, if not epicurean.
 They are called Texas hots, and they are split and fried, which gives them a nice, chewy exterior and hash house raunch that boiled or even charcoal-grilled weenies do not offer.